Religious cosmology: Chinese

-There is a "primordial universe" Wuji (philosophy), and Hongjun Laozu, water or qi.道教五方三界諸天「氣數」說探源 It transformed into Taiji then multiplied into everything known as the Wuxing.太極初探 The Pangu legend tells a formless chaos coalesced into a cosmic egg.
+There is a "primordial universe" Wuji (philosophy), and Hongjun Laozu, water or qi.
+It transformed into Taiji then multiplied into everything known as the Wuxing.
+The Pangu legend tells a formless chaos coalesced into a cosmic egg.
 Pangu emerged (or woke up) and separated Yin from Yang with a swing of his giant axe, creating the Earth (murky Yin) and the Sky (clear Yang).
 To keep them separated, Pangu stood between them and pushed up the Sky.
 After Pangu died, he became everything.

 Gnosticism

 Gnostic teachings were contemporary with those of Neoplatonism.
 Gnosticism is an imprecise label, covering monistic as well as dualistic conceptions.
 Usually the higher worlds of Light, called the Pleroma or "fullness", are radically distinct from the lower world of Matter.
 The emanation of the Pleroma and its godheads (called Aeons) is described in detail in the various Gnostic tracts, as is the pre-creation crisis (a cosmic equivalent to the "fall" in Christian thought) from which the material world comes about, and the way that the divine spark can attain salvation.